Peter Shore: Shadow Cabinet

-Backbenches, retirement and death
+Backbenches and retirement

 After several attempts in his constituency party to deselect him, he finally stood down from the House of Commons at the 1997 general election, and in the dissolution honours he was made a life peer, being created Baron Shore of Stepney, of Stepney in the London Borough of Tower Hamlets on 5 June 1997.

+In contrast to Pearce's assertion that Shore had become a "right-wing figure", Chris Mullin quoted Shore in 1997 as saying: "I still believe in state intervention, a good measure of equality, full employment."
+Mullin described Shore as alienated from New Labour and quoted his criticism: "I like Tony Blair.
+I think he is probably right about wanting to put a certain distance between the party and the unions, but I'm offended by New Labour's constant repudiation of our past."

 His book Separate Ways (2000) advocated a multi-speed Europe, with some countries as merely associate members, so as to allow the centre to forge a political union at its own pace.
-He died in 2001, aged 77.

-Family
+Personal life and death

-On 27 September 1948, Shore married Dr Elizabeth Catherine Wrong, daughter of the historian Edward Murray Wrong.
+On 27 September 1948, Shore married Dr Elizabeth Catherine Wrong, daughter of the Canadian historian Edward Murray Wrong.
 Known as Liz, she was the Deputy Chief Medical Officer of England from 1977 to 1985, and in this role and later positions she championed women's career progression in medicine.
 They had two daughters, Thomasina and Tacy, both retired teachers, and two sons, Crispin, who is Professor of Social Anthropology at Goldsmiths, University of London, and Piers, who died in 1977.

-Elizabeth Catherine Wrong Shore died in 2022.
+On 12 July 2001, Lord Shore collapsed in the House of Lords shortly after speaking in a debate on monetary policy.
+He received resuscitation and was taken to St Thomas' Hospital.
+He died there from chronic obstructive pulmonary disease and heart disease on 24 September 2001, aged 77.